cciw-uk/data-protection/00 README FIRST.rst

   This document is distinct from the previous one to allow it to include private information that shouldn't be a part of our public source code.

   It should be visible only to committee members, let me know if you can't access it.
-  A copy of the most recent version is included.
 The document has been around a while but has been updated and completed as part of this work.

   I will include a copy of the most recent version when submitting this work to the committee.

+* `07 Data Protection Impact Assessment

+  This is Word document that most probably should be put into the CCiW Google Drive folder, once accepted.
+Current state is it is an early draft.

-* 07 Data retention policy
+* 08 Data retention policy

   STATUS:TODO

-* 08 Appropriate Policy Document
+* 09 Appropriate Policy Document

   STATUS:TODO

-* 09 Privacy notice
+* 10 Privacy notice

   https://ico.org.uk/for-organisations/make-your-own-privacy-notice/

   STATUS:TODO